CERN/CAiMIRA/server-performance-tests/README.md

 * Decorated our method with ``@Task`` that creates a micro-thread that calls this method.
 * Defined the ``self.client`` attribute that makes it possible to make HTTP calls that will be logged by Locust.

-To use, open the terminal on this folder and run the following command:
+To use, uncomment the desired method on ``lucust.py``` file, open the terminal on this folder and run the following command:

 ``locust -f locust.py --host https://cara.web.cern.ch``